-In A Course in Miracles, to forgive is to “overlook (T-9.IV.1:2).”
-We don’t focus on the error – whether it be harsh words in the mouth of my brother or sister or harsh judgment of them in my mind.
-In both cases, my goal is to see past the so-called error – the harsh words or judgment – to the perfection of the brother or sister.
-I want to see them as God sees them, not as my ego sees them.
+In A Course in Miracles, to forgive is to “overlook” (T-9.IV.1:2).
+We don’t focus on the so-called error – whether it be harsh words in the mouth of a brother or sister or the harsh judgment of them in our mind.
+In both cases, our goal is to see past the so-called error – the harsh words or judgment – to the perfection of the given brother or sister.
+We want to see them as God sees them, not as ego sees them.

 This is hard!
-And figuring out how to do it is a process.
+And figuring out how to do it is a process, one that A Course in Miracles is given to guide us through.
 We have to be willing to look at the seeming cause of our upset and question its reality.
 This person’s words hurt my feelings.
 My hurt is proof that I am a separate body and that pain is possible.
-Yet the questioning aspect allows us to ask: is there another way to see this?
-And that in turn introduces the concept that we are in charge of our perceptions.
+Yet if we stay with the questioning we can also ask: is there another way to see this?

-When we accept that, we have done a lot of work!
-Now it is possible to remember Lesson 34 – I could see peace instead of this.
-Now we can release our need to be right – so and so is mean, or I really am a bad person, or whatever – and choose peace.
+Yet when we accept this responsibility it becomes possible to remember the fundamental insight of Lesson 34 – I could see peace instead of this.
+We can release our need to be right – so and so is mean, or I really am a bad person, or whatever – and instead choose peace.

-But if we question this process, then we can forgive it.
-If we see the hurt as being a projection we made, then the brother or sister who was the object of the projection is now innocent.
-And because we have a choice – the power of choice – with regard to this hurt, this guilt and this fear, it must be that we have not really left God, because we cannot undo what God created.
-If we can undo fear, then fear is our own product, not God’s.
+But if we question this thought process, then we can forgive it.
+If we see the hurt as being a projection we made, then the brother or sister who was the object of the projection can be seen as wholly innocent.